Be a volunteer at Camp!

 Camp is staffed by our local caseworkers and by volunteers from the U.S. who travel to Kenya to attend as well as Kenyans who volunteer their time to assist.

 New experiences and expanded worldview: Since 2007, over 50 Americans have volunteered to help out at camp.
 The number of American volunteers continues to swell although not all volunteers attend all camps.
 There have been an equal number of Kenyan adults who have also volunteered to help at camp over the years.
 This mix has provided another wonderful delight of the NRCA camp experience, the interchange of cultures, ideas and the wonderful resource of different people with different knowledge and skill set to share with the kids.
-One volunteer, Margaret Pfeffer, has attended three consecutive camps, running our craft learning programs.
+One volunteer, Margaret Pfeffer, has attended many camps, running our craft learning programs.
 Many have gotten “hooked” and have attended more than once.

 All voluteers have used their unique skills to teach classes, run new and creative games, and to share new life experiences with the kids.
 This includes a workshop on causes of sexual violence, classes on drawing, biology lessons and writing workshops.
 Our volunteers from our partner Wilderness Inquiry (a Twin Cities based wilderness travel company and non-profit) have helped us provide our children with the opportunity to see African wildlife in Kenya’s national parks and to climb parts of Mount Kenya, experiencing bamboo forests and piles of elephant dung for the first time.